Arab League Fast Facts

 Facts:

-Nabil Al-Araby, of Egypt, is the current secretary-general of the Arab League.
+Ahmed Aboul Gheit of Egypt is the current secretary-general of the Arab League.

-Nabil Al-Araby, of Egypt, is the current secretary-general of the Arab League.
+Ahmed Aboul Gheit of Egypt is the current secretary-general of the Arab League.

 There are also four observer states, Eritrea, India, Brazil, and Venezuela.